Stochastic Inflation in Numerical Relativity: Stochastic Numerical Relativity

-{Up to a certain maximum inhomogeneity amplitude (usually defined for dimensionless power spectrum as $\Delta[{\cal R}]\sim 1$ \cite{Franciolini24}), and due to the $\varepsilon_1\to 0$ limit}, USR is usually assumed to be well-described by the linear solution from the Mukhanov-Sasaki equation, despite reaching non-perturbative amplitudes.
-This is visible for the spectra displayed in Figure~\ref{fig:usr_spec}, which, at complete overlap of the closed linear and open IR non-linear system, shows excellent agreement.\footnote{This can also be confirmed by extracting the non-linear generalisation of ${\cal R}$, introduced in \cite{Launay2025}, showing no difference.} {We note that, despite reaching up to $\Delta[{\cal R}]\sim 0.1-1$, no significant departure from the linear prediction is observed unlike \cite{caravano2024usr}.
-In the future, a fully quantitative study will make detailed comparisons in this limit.}
+Up to a certain maximum inhomogeneity amplitude (usually defined for dimensionless power spectrum as $\Delta[{\cal R}]\sim 1$ \cite{Franciolini24}), and due to the $\varepsilon_1\to 0$ limit, USR is usually assumed to be well-described by the linear solution from the Mukhanov-Sasaki equation, despite reaching non-perturbative amplitudes.
+This is visible for the spectra displayed in Figure~\ref{fig:usr_spec}, which, at complete overlap of the closed linear and open IR non-linear system, shows excellent agreement.\footnote{This can also be confirmed by extracting the non-linear generalisation of ${\cal R}$, introduced in \cite{Launay2025}, showing no difference.} {We find that, despite reaching up to $\Delta[{\cal R}]\sim 0.1-1$, departure from the final linear spectral prediction is seemingly not as strong as} \cite{caravano2024usr}.
+In the future, a fully quantitative study will make detailed comparisons in this limit.

 We note the last two panels of Figures \ref{fig:quad_contrast} and \ref{fig:usr_contrast} as a crucial verification of both our numerical and theoretical pipeline.
 In fact, we claimed satisfaction of the constraints at first order in the noise.
-To evaluate the order of the terms in the constraints, we define the \textit{absolute constraint magnitudes} $[{\cal H}]$ and $[{\cal M}]$, calculated by summing the absolute value of the individual terms in the constraints.\footnote{See eq.
-(32) in \cite{Launay2025} for the exact definition.} In its entry phase, the noise in ${\cal R}$ has a maximum amplitude of $\sim 10^{-5}$.
+To evaluate the order of the terms in the constraints, we define the \textit{absolute constraint magnitudes} $[{\cal H}]$ and $[{\cal M}]$, calculated by summing the absolute value of the individual terms in the constraints (see eq. \ref{eq:abscons} in Appendix \ref{app:conv} for a reminder of their definition).
+In its entry phase, the noise in ${\cal R}$ has a maximum amplitude of $\sim 10^{-5}$.
 In both scenarios, the Hamiltonian constraint shows violation at the next order in perturbation theory ($\sim 10^{-10}$) when compared to the absolute magnitude $[{\cal H}]$.
 After that, inflation naturally damps the constraint.